 This master's program can be completed in two calendar years—or 14 months, if you already have a building level administrator's license.

-It combines online classes with two intensive summer experiences—one week each calendar year.
+It combines online classes, and hybrid (in person/online) classes for both licensure and master's elective courses.
 It also requires you to complete a practicum at your school site.